Skuriles/discordBot/Readme.md

     };
 ```

-4. Replace all icons and role names according to your wishes in code
+4. Configure configuration.json to your wishes (roles will be automatically added on bot start if they not already exist)
 5. Do "node app.js"

 Bot needs the following rights: